-Priority Reservation - Ends January 31, 2018.
-Priority registration is opening soon!
+Priority Reservation - Ends January 31, 2019.
 If you are a contracted school who has not completed your reservation, please contact your Outreach Specialist for more information.

-Open Reservation - Begins January 2018 for non-contracted schools.
+Open Reservation - Now open for non-contracted schools.
 Non-IHPC contracted schools will be required to sponsor their school to attend the conference (see Sponsor-A-School sponsorship level below) this year.
 The following steps will be required:

-1) Reserve your slots online with proof of a confirmed bus reservation.
+1) Email Talene Zadekian to reserve your slots with proof of a confirmed bus reservation.

-2) Pay for up to 35 students at the Sponsor-A-School sponsorship level ($1,000 flat fee or $35 per student).
-The deadline for payment has been extended to January 31st.
-Contact HPC organizer, Celina Su, if you require an invoice to process payment.
+2) Pay for up to 35 students at the Sponsor-A-School sponsorship level ($1,700 flat fee).
+Let us know if you require an invoice to process payment.

 Student Registration.
 After the deadline registrations will be accepted on a first-come-first-serve basis.
 During the student registration period, teachers/counselors will identify the individual students who will attend the conference and provide their name, class level, and other data.
-The link for student registration will automatically be sent to teachers who have completed their online reservation.
+The link for student registration will automatically be sent to teachers who have sent in their bus reservation.

 7:30 AM - 8:30 AM School Check In

 8:30 AM - 9:30 AM Opening Session and Keynote Speaker

 9:45 AM - 10:30 AM Workshop Session I